Hedera helix (English Ivy) Care Indoors; Watering, Light, Soil, Problems & Remedies

 Common Ivy is among the hard to kill plants as it easily adapts to a wide range of growing conditions.

-On account of its trailing growth habits and ability to tolerate less than perfect growing conditions, Hedera helix, is one of the best plants for low-light, limited spaces.
+On account of its trailing growth habits and ability to tolerate less than perfect growing conditions, Hedera helix, is one of the plants for low-light small spaces in the home or office.

 English Ivy, Hedera helix